MarekProkopec/Web/F12020LiveTelemetry/README.md

 # **WORK IN PROGRESS**

 Setup f1 2020 to send telemetry data to localhost
-In future, there will probably be .exe file, for now to lauch app
+In future, there will probably be .exe file, for now to lauch app follow direcions:

 # Requirements
 - Python 3.x